 You can use the above formulas to do a break-even analysis.
 A break-even analysis can help you see where you need to make adjustments with your pricing or expenses.

-how to calculate break-even point in sales dollars
+Step-by-step: How to calculate your break-even point

 Break-even point examples